annefou/pyspark/_episodes/02-mapreduce.md

 > > ~~~
 > > {: .python}
 > {: .solution}
-> Apply it to an entire text you upload yourself in your Galaxy history.
+> Apply it to an entire text to compute the total number of words of the text you upload yourself in your Galaxy history.
 > Or use pre-loaded book available under the Data libraries available on the UIO Galaxy eduPortal (Share data --> Data Libraries).
 {: .challenge}

 &nbsp;

 > ## Remarks
 > The execution order for the reduce is straightforward here because everything is executed sequentially, meaning one after the other but we will
 > see it is very different for Spark or any other parallel reduce.